 Here are 25 healthy and wellness writing prompts:

-- Write about your struggle with an addiction of some kind and how you overcame it.
+- Your struggle with an addiction of some kind and how you overcame it.

 - Write a book about your journey to become healthy.

-- Write about what being healthy inside and out means to you.
+- What being healthy inside and out means to you.

-- Write a book about the importance of mental health and wellness.
+- Create a book about the importance of mental health and wellness.

 - Write about how to form healthy habits.

-- Write about how to find the best exercise type for your needs.
+- How to find the best exercise type for your needs.

-- Write a book about the idea of self-care and what it means to you.
+- A book about the idea of self-care and what it means to you.

-- Write about how to find health through personal reflection.
+- How to find health through personal reflection.

 - Write about the technicalities of being “healthy.”

-- Write about the different ways in which someone can find health and wellness.
+- The different ways in which someone can find health and wellness.

 - Write about the impact of mental health on your physical health.

-- Write about a specific form of exercise you’ve grown to love and why.
+- A specific form of exercise you’ve grown to love and why.

-- Write about what it means to have overall life wellness.
+- What it means to have overall life wellness.

-- Write about the impact of who you surround yourself with on your mental health.
+- The impact of who you surround yourself with on your mental health.

-- Write about dietary needs and how they affect your mental health.
+- Dietary needs and how they affect your mental health.

 - Write about how to break unhealthy habits that drag you down.

-- Write about how negativity can greatly impact your health.
+- How negativity can greatly impact your health.

 - Write about your ideal health and wellness system for long-term success.

-- Write about a time when you had to overcome super unhealthy ways.
+- A time when you had to overcome super unhealthy ways.

-- Write about what you’ve learned about yourself through pursuing wellness.
+- What you’ve learned about yourself through pursuing wellness.

-- Write about how professional athletes approach health and wellness.
+- How professional athletes approach health and wellness.

 Tips for Expanding on these Writing Prompts: